ku-cbd/PhageBoost/README.md

 ### Notebooks
 There are basic notebook examples in the ```notebooks/``` These notebooks provide a way how to bring your own genecalls to PhageBoost.
-You can connect your PhageBoost kernel to Jupyter via ipykernel:
+You can connect your PhageBoost kernel to your pre-existing Jupyter via ipykernel:

 ```
 conda activate PhageBoost